gravitl/netmaker-docs/server-installation.rst

 System Compatibility
 ====================

-Netmaker will require elevated privileges to perform network operations.
-Netmaker has similar limitations to :doc:`netclient <./client-installation>` (client networking agent).
+Netmaker requires elevated privileges on the host machine to perform network operations.
+Netmaker must be able to modify interfaces and set firewall rules using iptables.

-Typically, Netmaker is run inside of containers (Docker).
-To run a non-docker installation, you must run the Netmaker binary, CoreDNS binary, database, and a web server directly on the host.
-Each of these components have their own individual requirements.
+Typically, Netmaker is run inside of containers, using Docker or Kubernetes.

+Netmaker can be run without containers, but this is not recommended.
+You must run the Netmaker binary, CoreDNS binary, database, and a web server directly on the host.
-The quick install guide is recommended for first-time installs.

-The following documents are meant for special cases like Kubernetes and LXC, or for more advanced setups.
+Each of these components have their own individual requirements and the management complexity increases exponentially by running outside of containers.

+For first-time installs, we recommend the quick install guide.
+The following documents are meant for more advanced installation environments and are not recommended for most users.
+However, these documents can be helpful in customizing or troubleshooting your own installation.

 Server Configuration Reference
 ==========================================

 Netmaker sets its configuration in the following order of precendence:

-1. Defaults
-2. Config File
-3. Environment Variables
+1. **Defaults:** Default values set on the server if no value is provided in configuration.
+2. **Config File:** Values set in the config/environments/*.yaml file
+3. **Environment Variables:** Typically values set in the Docker Compose.
+This is the most common way of setting server values.

+In most situations, if you wish to modify a server setting, set it in the docker-compose.yml file, then run "docker kill netmaker" and "docker-compose up -d".

 Variable Description
 ----------------------
-VERBOSITY:
-    **Default:** 0

-    **Description:** Specify level of logging you would like on the server.
-Goes up to 3 for debugging.

-GRPC_SSL:
+SERVER_NAME
-    **Default:** "off"
+    **Default:** ""

-    **Description:** Specifies if GRPC is going over secure GRPC or SSL.
-This is a setting for the clients and is passed through the access token.
-Can be set to "on" and "off".
-Set to on if SSL is configured for GRPC.
+    **Description:**  MUST SET THIS VALUE.
+This is the public, resolvable DNS name of the MQ Broker.
+For instance: broker.netmaker.example.com.

+SERVER_HOST
+    **Default:** (Server detects public IP address of machine)

+    **Description:** The public IP of the server where the machine is running.

 SERVER_API_CONN_STRING
     **Default:** ""

-    **Description:**  Allows specification of the string used to connect to the server api.
-Format: IP:PORT or DOMAIN:PORT.
-Defaults to SERVER_HOST if not specified.

-SERVER_GRPC_CONN_STRING
+    **Description:**  MUST SET THIS VALUE.
+This is the public, resolvable address of the API, including port.
+For instance: api.netmaker.example.com:443.

+COREDNS_ADDR
     **Default:** ""

-    **Description:**  Allows specification of the string used to connect to grpc.
-Format: IP:PORT or DOMAIN:PORT.
-Defaults to SERVER_HOST if not specified.

-SERVER_HOST: *(depreciated, use SERVER_API_CONN_STRING and SERVER_GRPC_CONN_STRING)*
-    **Default:** Server will perform an IP check and set automatically unless explicitly set, or DISABLE_REMOTE_IP_CHECK is set to true, in which case it defaults to 127.0.0.1

-    **Description:** Sets the SERVER_HTTP_HOST and SERVER_GRPC_HOST variables if they are unset.
-The address where traffic comes in.

-SERVER_HTTP_HOST: *(depreciated, use SERVER_API_CONN_STRING and SERVER_GRPC_CONN_STRING)*
+    **Description:** The public IP of the CoreDNS server.
+Will typically be the same as the server where Netmaker is running (same as SERVER_HOST).

+SERVER_HTTP_HOST
     **Default:** Equals SERVER_HOST if set, "127.0.0.1" if SERVER_HOST is unset.

-    **Description:** Set to make the HTTP and GRPC functions available via different interfaces/networks.

-SERVER_GRPC_HOST: *(depreciated, use SERVER_API_CONN_STRING and SERVER_GRPC_CONN_STRING)*
-    **Default:** Equals SERVER_HOST if set, "127.0.0.1" if SERVER_HOST is unset.

-    **Description:** Set to make the HTTP and GRPC functions available via different interfaces/networks.
+    **Description:** Should be the same as SERVER_API_CONN_STRING minus the port.

 API_PORT:
     **Default:** 8081

-    **Description:** The HTTP API port for Netmaker.
-Used for API calls / communication from front end.

-GRPC_PORT:
-    **Default:** 50051

-    **Description:** The GRPC port for Netmaker.
-Used for communications from nodes.
+    **Description:** Should be the same as the port on SERVER_API_CONN_STRING in most cases.
+Sets the port for the API on the server.

 MASTER_KEY:
     **Default:** "secretkey"